Triple Fusion

 A plaster splint down the back of your ankle and under your foot will be applied while you are asleep.
 This is only a half-plaster, to allow for swelling.
 You will be provided with crutches when you are discharged from hospital, and a physiotherapist will teach you how to use these.
 You cannot put any weight through your plaster in the first two weeks.
 You can usually take some weight for balance once the wounds are healing well and the swelling is going down – usually about 10-14 days.
 It is very important that the leg remains elevated most of the time in the first 2 weeks.
 Do not wet or remove the plaster.

-1. SWELLING – This can be minimised by elevating your foot above your heart
+SWELLING – This can be minimised by elevating your foot above your heart; icing the foot may be helpful

 10-14 days after your operation you will be seen again by Dr. Sterling.
 Your plaster will be removed and the cut and swelling on your foot checked.
 If all is well you will be put into a walking boot.
 You should continue walking with your crutches.